silverstripe/silverstripe-framework/docs/en/tutorials/5-dataobject-relationship-management.md

 the two classes is intentionally fluent in the CMS, you can manage them depending on your needs.
-`DataObject` gives you a no-frills solution to data storage, but `Page` allows for built-in WYSIWIG editing, versioning, publication and hierarchical organization.
+`DataObject` gives you a no-frills solution to data storage, but `Page` allows for built-in WYSIWYG editing, versioning, publication and hierarchical organization.

 ## Exercises